 Once you’ve pinpointed the bullet points you possess — although they may not be as apparent on paper — write your letter.
 Explain how you fit the bill and how your experience would translate.

-Every employer will value your military career, of course, but your cover letter gives you the chance to flesh out how it’ll serve you back on home soil.
+Every employer will value your post-military career, of course, but your cover letter gives you the chance to flesh out how it’ll serve you back on home soil.
 Take advantage of this resource.

-We’ve mentioned the fact that you should seek out job search help, as well as work with employers known to understand and welcome former servicemen and women into their ranks.
+We’ve mentioned the fact that you should seek out post-military career help, as well as work with employers known to understand and welcome former servicemen and women into their ranks.

 But we would be remiss to ignore the fact that no organization will better understand your history and put it to good use than the government that trained you and sent you overseas.